About our Private and Group Lessons at GISC

 Although each child can not be given the same amount of one-on-one time as in a private lesson, there are many benefits to a group lesson.
 The following describes some of the benefits.

 During group lessons, each child has its own full size digital keyboard.
 This allows them to either practice on their own with head phones, or play music with others in the group.
 Playing together teaches them many things.
 For example, it prepares them for playing in a band or an orchestra.
-Playing music in an ensemble setting like this is also a lot of fun.
+Playing music with others is also a lot of fun and focuses the mind.

 Playing together in a group teaches them:

-- not to give up when they lose their place in the music,
+- To keep their place in the music,

 - about the importance of playing in time,